Srinikhitha98/TweetAnalysis/README.md

-In this dataset use the text data in the “OriginalTweet” column and perform the following:
+In this dataset using the text data in the “OriginalTweet” column and perform the following:

 a) Convert the text corpus into tokens.